This is from

 Well, you could, but you wouldn't get the job, would you?

 And if you wanted to be a top columnist at a prestigious 1950s Russian newspaper, you wouldn't have missed an opportunity to praise Joseph Stalin either.
 But be warned!
-Power is but a fleeting dream!
+Power is but

 His daughter Svetlana recalls the scene as she stood by his death bed: "He suddenly opened his eyes and cast a glance over everyone in the room.
 It was a terrible glance.
 Then something incomprehensible and awesome happened.
 He suddenly lifted his left hand as though he were pointing to something above and bringing down a curse upon all of us.
 The next moment after a final effort the spirit wrenched itself free of the flesh."